-APPLICATION MATERIALS TO CONTROL EXPLANATIONS , - i 1.
+APPLICATION MATERIALS TO CONTROL EXPLANATIONS 1.
 DORMANT.
-Lime-sulphur, oil, tar and oil, or oil- DNOCHP.
-See next column.
-Scale insects, (see Section 34).
-Leaf- roller, (see Section 36).
-Case-bearer, (see Section 57.)
-Aphid (see Section 19 and 28.)
-6 PETAL-FALL, Just after petals have fallen.
-Lime-aulphur, 2 gallons, lead arsenate, 2 lbs., and water to make 100 gallons.
+Oil, or tar spray (refer to Section 58).
+Oil will control leaf-roller and case- bearer.
+Tar sprays will control case-bearer.
+Instructions for control will be found in Section 58 for case-bearer and Section 36 for leaf-roller.
+2. PETAL-FALL.
+When most of the petals have dropped.
+Lime-sulphur, 21⁄2 gallons, lead arsenate, 2 lbs., and water to make 100 gallons.
 Leaf-spot, brown-rot, curculio and slugs.
-(See Section 54 for aphid con- trol.)
-Avoid spraying sweet cherries during periods of high humidity and high tem- perature. ŕ TWO-WEEKS.
-Two weeks after Application 2.
-Lime-sulphur, 2 gallons, lead arsenate, 2 lbs., and water to make 100 gallons.
+This application should be completed by the time the shucks are falling.
+3. TWO-WEEKS.
+Should be completed within two weeks after petal-fall.
+Lime-sulphur, 21⁄2 gallons, lead arsenate, 2 lbs., and water to make 100 gallons.
 Leaf-spot, brown-rot, curculio and slugs.
-(See Section 54 for aphid con- trol.)
-Lead arsenate should not be used later than this (before harvest) except on fruit that will go to the canning factory and will be thoroughly washed.
+Lead arsenate should not be used later than this before harvest except on fruit that will go to the canning factory and will be thoroughly washed.
 4. FOUR-WEEKS.
-Two weeks after Application 3.
-Lime-sulphur, 2 gallons, lead arsenate, 2 lbs., and water to make 100 gallons.
+Should be completed two weeks after Application 3.
+Lime-sulphur, 21⁄2 gallons, lead arsenate, 2 lbs., and water to make 100 gallons.
 Omit lead arsenate unless fruit is to go to canning factory or can be washed.
-Leaf-spot, brown-rot, curculio, slugs, and magget (See Section 54 for aphid control, and Section 55 for maggot control.)
+Leaf-spot, brown-rot curculio, slugs and maggots.
 Omit lead arsenate unless fruit is to go to canning factory or can be washed.
-4a.
-4a.
 SPECIAL.
-For the control of cherry maggot.
-Refer to Section 55 for information concerning a special application for the control of cherry maggot on canning chernes. ncerning a special application for the rules. ນີ BROWN-ROT.
-About one week before picking.
-Sulphur dust or spray of wettable sulphur.
-Brown-rot.
-See Section 52.
+For the control of cherry maggots.
+Refer to Section 56 for information cond of cherry maggots in canning cherries. cerning a special application for the control 5.
+AFTER HARVEST.
+Just after the fruit is harvested.
+Lime-sulphur, 21⁄2 gallons, lead arsenate, 1 lb., and water to make 100 gallons.
+Leaf-spot and slugs.
+This is desirable to prevent the develop- ment of leaf-spot and slugs.